 9. Keep your head low

-Since the head is the most important and sacred part of the body, you should always keep your head lower than the head of someone who is more important or older than you.
-More than that, you should never touch another person’s head, not even a child’s head.
+Since the head is the most important and sacred part of the body, you should always keep your head lower than the head of someone who is more important or older than you when walking through their field of view.
+More than that, you should never touch another person’s head in public, not even a child’s head.

 10. Thailand is the only country in Southeast Asia that was never colonized